PaulKinlan/paul.kinlan.me/content/en/detecting-if-a-url-protocol-can-be-handled.md

 It unfortunately has a few issues:

 1. It's not well supported on Mobile.
 PWAs in Chrome can [register](https://developer.mozilla.org/en-US/docs/Web/Manifest/protocol_handlers) a `protocol_handler`, which is huge!
-2. People don't really understand the scheme part of urls, and prefer `https`
+2. People don't really understand the scheme part of urls, and prefer `https` (more on this at the end)
 3. Developers don't have the ability to determine if a custom scheme will resolve to anything useful for the user.
-4.

 The last point is a big pain.
 If the user clicks a link on a web page you would expect it to do something.
 I think we can do something here, specifically present a common pattern that we can use when there is no app or web-site to handle the link.